Matin-A/Name-Reform/README.md

 Every files that matches the first regex (like `313 - HelloWorld`) will be renamed to the second regex formation (`HelloWorld (313)`)

+If you still do not know how to use the program contact me so that i make a video.
 ## How to enter Target Regex
 Regex (Regular Expressions) is a word (sequence of characters) which is a pattern to more than one word.